 Question 2.
 Based on their behavior, how would you rate your clients’ current appetite for risk?

 Chart 5: Risk appetite Bell Curve by Group.
 The next three charts use cross-sectional data.
 The chat plots the reported client risk appetite separately for the fear of downdraft and for the fear of missing upturn groups.
 We can see the upturn group wants more risk, while the fear of downturn group is looking for less risk.
+This is our most volatile indicator, as usual.

 No one can predict the future, as we all know, so instead of prognosticating, we will sit back and enjoy the ride.
 A rigorously tested, systematic investment process provides a great deal of comfort for clients during these types of fearful, highly uncertain market environments.
 Until next time, good trading and thank you for participating.